nhatvu148/video-transcriber-mcp/README.md

 - 🌐 Support for 90+ languages with auto-detection
 - 📝 Generate transcripts in multiple formats (TXT, JSON, Markdown)
 - 📚 List and read previous transcripts as MCP resources
-- 🔌 Integrate seamlessly with Claude Desktop or any MCP client
+- 🔌 Integrate seamlessly with Claude Code or any MCP client
 - ⚡ TypeScript + npx for easy installation
 - 🔒 Full type safety with TypeScript
 - 🔍 Automatic dependency checking